Orthognathic Jaw Surgery, Boise Idaho

 Orthognathic jaw surgery is needed when jaws do not meet correctly or the teeth cannot be aligned by orthodontics alone.
 Teeth are straightened with orthodontics and corrective jaw surgery repositions misaligned jaws.
 This not only improves facial appearance, but also ensures that teeth meet correctly and function properly.

 Who Needs Orthognathic Surgery?

 People who benefit from orthognathic jaw surgery include those with an improper bite or jaws that are positioned incorrectly.
 Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
-The result can result in problems that affect chewing, speech, long-term oral health and appearance.
+The result can cause problems that affect chewing, speech, long-term oral health, and appearance.
 Injury to the face and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
 Orthognathic jaw surgery may be required to reposition the facial bones.

 Difficulty in the following areas should be evaluated:

 - – Difficulty in chewing, biting or swallowing